Paginated RSS reader

 Add an account and your reads, stars, and mutes follow you everywhere.
 Stop reading on your phone, pick up on your tablet.

-Star & mute
+Star & save anything

 Private by design